Frazz by Jef Mallett for September 20, 2015

 13. Missing large

-Eisbaer Borealis over 8 years ago
+Eisbaer Borealis about 9 years ago

 Wow.
 Amusing how insecure people are in their “facts” that they have to attack religion to make themselves feel better…